-It is recommended that you get life insurance when you are younger and healthy so that it can safeguard your family’s financial situation in case something happens to you.
-However, if you should suffer from a critical illness, it is still possible to get a life insurance policy, although it will be more expensive compared to when you were healthier.
+It is recommended that you get life insurance when you are younger and healthy to safeguard your family’s financial situation in case something happens to you.
+However, if you should suffer from a critical illness, getting a life insurance policy is still possible, although it will be more expensive compared to when you were healthier.

 This is an illness that is considered life-threatening either in the short or long term.
-Several major diseases are considered critical which includes, but is not limited to the following;
+Several major diseases are considered critical, which include, but are not limited to the following;

 - Heart Disease: Over 28 million Americans were diagnosed in 2016

-Any illness that is left untreated and will most likely claim your life, as a result, is considered a critical illness.
-Whether short term such as heart disease which may lead to a heart attack to long term, such as diabetes.
+Any illness that is left untreated and will most likely claim your life as a result is considered a critical illness.
+Whether short-term such as heart disease, which may lead to a heart attack to long terms, such as diabetes.
 It is true that some critical illnesses, such as breast cancer, have a high survival rate which is mostly attributed to early detection and vigorous treatment.

 Critical Illness Life Insurance

 If you have a family history or are concerned that you might contract a critical illness, you can have a critical illness rider attached to your policy.
-Some are quite specific such as breast cancer while not adding much to your premiums.
+Some are specific, such as breast cancer, while not adding much to your premiums.

 Of course, you must be healthy before purchasing such a policy, but it can provide advantages.
 This is particularly the case if it offers living benefits that can be used to help pay expenses.